Skip to main content

 Step 4: Wait for SETTLEMENT_COMPLETED

 Listen for settlement_request.updated webhooks.
-The settlement progresses through:
+The settlement progresses through: You’ll receive a webhook on each transition:

 The full envelope, the X-Superbank-Event and X-Superbank-Signature headers, and the complete list of event types are documented in the Webhooks guide.